 Instructions

-• Use in tacos, bowls, salads etc!
+• Use this ground turkey taco meat in tacos, bowls, salads, and more!
 I love it as an easy prepped protein to throw in my salads all week!

 Notes